Glokc0ma/SD-Maid-Pro/Frequently-Asked-Questions.md

 * https://play.google.com/store/apps/details?id=fahrbot.apps.undelete
 * https://play.google.com/store/apps/details?id=com.defianttech.diskdigger

+### Hanging "In queue"
+The first time you run any action in a new session, SD Maid will have to make some preparations (check file consistency, check permissions etc).
+You will see the progress state "In queue" because your task is queued behind the preparations/setup task.
+In almost all cases where SD Maid seems to hang here it's related to the root check.

+At some point SD Maid checks if your device is rooted.
+This is done by basically just asking for root access and waiting for an answer.
+Usually there should just be an error or a "no" if the device is not rooted or the root request was declined.
+If there is no answer at all though then SD Maid waits until a timer runs out, this is what happens when it "hangs".
+To test if this is the issue you are seeing, long press the settings entry to enter the debug menu, enable the option `Disable root check`, kill and restart SD Maid.
+If it now works as expected then there is something weird with your system that you might want to look into.

+Known causes & solutions:
+* Incomplete root attempt.
+Reroot your device.
+* Incomplete unroot attempt.
+Reroot your device, then unroot it correctly.
+* You just updated SD Maid and your super user app did not handle this correctly.
+Try removing SD Maid from the list apps in the super user app.
+Reboot your device and let SD Maid request root again.
+If that doesn't help uninstall SD Maid, remove it from the super user app, reboot your device and reinstall SD Maid.
+If that doesn't help either, clear the super user apps data and reboot.
+* Sometimes the ROMs are delivered with incomplete root from the manufactor.
+Either root it or disable the root check in SD Maid.

 ## SD Maid Pro
 ### Free vs Pro Version
 The "Pro" version of SD Maid also called the "Unlocker" is a plugin, it's not a standalone application.